rustfs/docs.rustfs.com/docs/features/s3-compatibility/index.md

 ## S3 Enables Hybrid and Multi-Cloud Computing

 There is only one path to achieving multi-cloud and hybrid cloud compatibility, and that is S3.
 As a RESTful API standard, S3 has revolutionized interactions between applications, data, and infrastructure.
-Additionally, the dual forces of containerization and Kubernetes orchestration are also built around RESTful APIs, relegating POSIX APIs to legacy status.
+Additionally, the dual forces of containerization and Kubernetes orchestration are also built around RESTful APIs, positioning RESTful APIs as the preferred standard for modern cloud-native applications.

 The result is that Kubernetes-native, S3-compatible object storage and applications can run anywhere - from various public cloud instances (RustFS has nearly 1 million deployments on Google, Azure, and AWS) to private clouds (Red Hat OpenShift, VMware Tanzu), to bare metal.
 By leveraging advanced S3 API-driven ILM technology, enterprises can perform operationally optimized instances across cloud and on-premises instances.